14nikolov/database-web-app-tutorial-0/README.md

 ---I. Project Purpose -----------------------------------------------------------------------------------

-- The project is based on Sections 28-29(included) from the Udemy course Spring & Hibernate for Beginners (includes Spring Boot) by Chad Darby
+- The project is based on Sections 28 and 29 from the Udemy course Spring & Hibernate for Beginners (includes Spring Boot) by Chad Darby

 - In these section we learn about: